GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

   --less-strict         Be less rigorous.
 (Default) --more-strict         Be more rigorous.
   --ProtoGENIv2         Use ProtoGENI v2 RSpecs instead of GENI 3
+  --sleep-time=SLEEP_TIME
+                        Time to pause between some AM API calls in seconds (Default: 3 seconds)
   --vv                  Give -v to unittest
   --qq                  Give -q to unittest

 Bibliography
 ===============